New Business Requirements

 Representatives from the City's Building Codes and Planning and Zoning Divisions are available to assist you, so please call or come in to discuss your plans with a City staff member.
 For those who are already familiar with the process, the checklist is just a great way to make sure you've covered all the bases.

-Contact the Planning and Zoning Department to check your zoning at [email protected]
+Email the Planning and Zoning Department to check your zoning.

 New Business Requirements Checklist

-3. If you are locating in the Central Business District (CBD), have you checked to see if special zoning requirements apply for renovations?
+- If you are located in the Central Business District (CBD), have you checked to see if special zoning requirements apply for renovations?

 Required information for the application: